 The people of San Ildefonso trace their lineage to the Tsankawi area (Tsankawi is an undeveloped, non-contiguous piece of Bandelier National Monument located about 11 miles to the north of Frijoles Canyon).

 The people of Santa Clara trace their migration from the area of Yucca House in Colorado to the Puye Cliffs (northeast of Tsankawi on the Santa Clara Reservation) to where the village of Santa Clara is today.
 The people of San Juan/Ohkay Owingeh trace their lineage back through the canyons along the Chama River and up the valley to Ojo Caliente.
 They got to Ojo Caliente by traveling east from the Four Corners area along the San Juan River to the Pagosa Springs area, then south over the mountains.
 For all these pueblos, the slopes and canyons of the Jemez Mountains is sacred land.
-Because there are pueblo ruins going back many years all through the Jemez Mountains and its drainages, the people of Jemez Pueblo have been in Federal court for years trying to lay claim to the entire mountainous area.
+Because there are pueblo ruins going back many years all through the Jemez Mountains and its drainages, the people of Jemez Pueblo were in Federal court for years trying to lay claim to the entire mountainous area.

 The Tsankawi area is bounded by San Ildefonso Pueblo to the east and south and by Los Alamos National Lab to the north and west.
 Tsankawi is essentially undeveloped and has never been excavated.
 There is a parking area along the side of NM Route 4 at the trailhead.
 The trail is a loop about 1.5 miles long and used to lead past many cliff dwellings, a large unexcavated village and a lot of petroglyphs.
 That said, the trail has been rerouted over the years and on my last hike of it, there was virtually nothing of any note left to see.